Other news

 efo icon

-Forecast timetable On 27 December 2023 the Chancellor announced that the Spring Budget 2024 will be held on Wednesday 6 March and commissioned us to publish our latest outlook for the economy and public finances that day.
+On 16 December 2024 the Chancellor commissioned us to publish our latest outlook for the economy and public finances on Wednesday 26 March.
 We have now agreed the timetable for the forecast process and published the detail below.
-Update on 23…
+Update on 12 March: Financial market assumptions and the incorporation of outturn data The final pre-measures fiscal…

 Line chart showing cumulative public sector net borrowing